Home

 HONORS

-I’ve been a “Christian” for as long as I can remember.
+I’d been a “Christian” for as long as I could remember.

-Raised in the Baptist traditions of my mothers family.
-Altar calls, guilt laced communions and “Pastor's” being extra “friendly” to my 6’ tall, blonde hair, big breasted, and voice of an angel singing “How Great Thou Art”, Mother.
-Oh yeah, I could feel the Christian love in all the churches she dragged me into.
-I can’t tell you how many times I took the altar call.
-It wasn’t until I had gone to my grandmothers’ church several times in a short period that my enthusiasm for all the “Born Again” attention was questioned and extinguished by a Sunday School teacher that basically said "Knock it off, Once is Enough."
-Hah!
+Raised in the Baptist traditions of my mothers family with all the religious traditions, guilt laced communions, and “Pastor's” being extra “friendly” to my 6’ tall, blonde haired, blue eyed, big breasted mother, I can’t tell you how many times I took the altar call.
+It wasn’t until I had visited my grandmothers’ church several times in a short period that my enthusiasm for all the “Born Again” attention was extinguished by a Sunday School teacher that basically said "Knock it off, one alter call is Enough!"

-Fast forwarding to the summer of 1978.
-I had just graduated from high school and I was only weeks away from my 18th birthday.
-I was really searching hard for God in those days.
-The message coming from "Mainstream Christianity" was not adding up for me.
-I was becoming more skeptical by the day.
-But still holding on in prayer for God to show me the way.
+Fast forwarding to the summer of 1979, only weeks away from my 19th birthday, I was really searching hard to find God.
+The message coming from "Mainstream Christianity" was not adding up for me, I was becoming more skeptical by the day, but holding on in prayer for God to show me the way.

 That day my Uncle Paul changed my life in way so profound, I can only now weep in remembrance.
 Paul told me “Great One, if you really want to learn about God, you must listen to a man named